Bathroom safety - children

 Toggle: English / Spanish

 To prevent accidents in the bathroom, never leave your child alone in the bathroom.
-Keep bathrooms closed when they are not being used.
+When the bathroom is not being used, keep the door closed.

 Children younger than 6 years old should NOT be left unattended in the bathtub.
 They should also not be in the bathroom alone if there is water in the bathtub.

 Empty the tub after baths.
 Make sure the tub is empty before you leave the bathroom.

 Older siblings bathing with younger ones should NOT be put in charge of a younger child's safety.
 There should be an adult in the bathroom during bath time.

 Prevent slipping in the tub by using non-skid decals or a rubber mat inside the tub.
 Dry the floor and your child's feet after a bath to prevent slips.
 Teach your child never to run in the bathroom because of the risk of slipping on a wet floor.